danhjun/ITE-253/README.md

 ### Initial Configuration

 1. **Prepare the Server:**
-   - Ensure that the server named `NY-DC1` meets the hardware requirements for Windows Server.
+   - Ensure that the server named `NY-DC1` meets the hardware requirements for Windows Server
-   - Install the latest version of Windows Server on `NY-DC1`.
+   - Install the latest version of Windows Server on `NY-DC1`
-   - Configure a static IP address on the server to ensure consistent network communications.
+   - Configure a static IP address on the server to ensure consistent network communications

 2. **Install the Active Directory Domain Services Role:**
-   - Open the 'Server Manager' dashboard.
+   - Open the 'Server Manager' dashboard
-   - Navigate to **Manage** > **Add Roles and Features**.
+   - Navigate to **Manage** > **Add Roles and Features**
-   - Proceed through the wizard until you reach the **Roles** section.
+   - Proceed through the wizard until you reach the **Roles** section
-   - Check **Active Directory Domain Services** and any additional features required for your deployment.
+   - Check **Active Directory Domain Services** and any additional features required for your deployment
-   - Click **Next** and **Install** to begin the installation of the AD DS role.
+   - Click **Next** and **Install** to begin the installation of the AD DS role

 3. **Configure Active Directory:**
-   - After installation, launch the **AD DS Deployment Wizard** from the Server Manager.
+   - After installation, launch the **AD DS Deployment Wizard** from the Server Manager
-   - Choose to **Create a new forest** and type your root domain name (e.g., `ny.contoso.com`).
+   - Choose to **Create a new forest** and type your root domain name (e.g., `ny.contoso.com`)
-   - Follow the prompts to configure the Domain Controller options, DNS settings, and database, log, and SYSVOL paths.
+   - Follow the prompts to configure the Domain Controller options, DNS settings, and database, log, and SYSVOL paths
-   - Set a Directory Services Restore Mode (DSRM) password.
+   - Set a Directory Services Restore Mode (DSRM) password

 4. **Verify the Installation:**
-   - Once the installation is complete, use the `dcdiag` command in the command prompt to verify the Active Directory installation.
+   - Once the installation is complete, use the `dcdiag` command in the command prompt to verify the Active Directory installation
-   - Run `nslookup` to ensure that DNS is configured properly for your domain controller.
+   - Run `nslookup` to ensure that DNS is configured properly for your domain controller

 5. **Post-Configuration Tasks:**
-   - Create organizational units (OUs), users, and groups as per your organizational needs.
+   - Create organizational units (OUs), users, and groups as per your organizational needs
-   - Configure Group Policies for security settings and user environments.
+   - Configure Group Policies for security settings and user environments
-   - Back up your AD configuration regularly to avoid data loss.
+   - Back up your AD configuration regularly to avoid data loss

 <img src="assets/images/ADdeploy.png" width="410" height="235"/> <img src="assets/images/ADbios.png" width="410" height="235"/>
 <img src="assets/images/ADdns.png" width="410" height="235"/> <img src="assets/images/ADdsrm.png" width="410" height="235"/>